Print this page »

 • What’s the difference between the validation functions?

-• This plugin has helped me/saved my life/I’d like to support the development – what can I do?
+• This plugin has helped me/saved my life/I’d like to support the development – now what?

 • Two reasons – first: I’ve started this for my private entertainment and work on it in my spare time.
 So things might take longer.